IT Support

 What is a managed service provider in simple terms?

-A managed service provider is a company that looks after your IT on your behalf.
-They monitor your systems, protect them from cyber threats, handle software updates, and support your staff — all for a fixed monthly fee.
-The goal is to prevent IT problems before they affect your business, rather than just fixing them after the fact.
+A managed service provider is a company that takes on the day-to-day management of your IT.
+They monitor your systems, protect them from cyber threats, handle software updates, and support your staff, all for a fixed monthly fee.
+The aim is to prevent IT problems rather than simply react to them after the fact.

 Is a managed service provider the same as outsourced IT?

-Not every small business needs one, but most benefit from one.
-If your business relies on computers, email, cloud software, or holds any customer data, you have an IT environment that needs managing and securing.
-The question is whether you have the in-house resource to do that properly.
-Most small businesses do not, which is why an MSP makes practical and financial sense.
+If your business relies on computers, email, or cloud software, or holds any customer data, you have an IT environment that needs managing and securing.
+The question is whether you have the internal resource to do that reliably.
+Most small businesses do not, which is why working with a managed service provider makes both practical and financial sense.

 Ready to protect your business?